ptarmiganlabs/butler-app-duplicator/README.md

 [![Build Status](https://travis-ci.com/ptarmiganlabs/butler-app-duplicator.svg?branch=master)](https://travis-ci.com/ptarmiganlabs/butler-app-duplicator)

-A microservice for handling back-end tasks related to creating new Sense apps, using existing apps as templates.
+A microservice for handling backend tasks related to creating new Sense apps, using existing apps as templates.

 ## What's new